Eremurus robustus

-The Latin specific epithet robustus means “sturdy, growing strongly”.
+The Latin specific epithet robustus means "sturdy, growing strongly" (the species is the largest of its genus).

 The plant was introduced from Central Asia to Europe and North America in 1874 and is popular in gardens.
 However some may find the plant to be too tall for normal gardens.
 It prefers sandy, well-drained soil and full sun.

-In cultivation in the UK this plant has gained the Royal Horticultural Society’s Award of Garden Merit.
+In cultivation in the UK this plant has gained the Royal Horticultural Society's Award of Garden Merit.